FelixFourcolor/noteblock-generator/README.md

                     // See Minecraft's documentation for the range of each instrument.

                     // Duration is the number of redstone units.
-                    // For example, if a voice has 4/4 time and use time 8,
+                    // For example, if a voice has 4/4 time and uses time 8,
                     // a quarter note has duration 2.
                     // If duration is omitted, it will be the beat number.
                     // If a duration number is followed by "b" (stands for "beats"),